azamsharp/azamsharp.github.io/_posts/testing.md

 The Budget model currently does not have unique constraints on the name.
 This means you can have duplicate budget names added to your application.
 What if we want to update our schema to support unique name constraints.
 We can't just update our Budget model and add the ```@Attribute(.unique)``` macro.
 The main reason is that we may have existing budget records in the database with the duplicated names and if we try to add the unique constraints then the database will throw an error since the unique constraints will be activated because of the existing duplicate records.

+SwiftData supports two types of schema migrations, lightweight and custom.
+Lightweight migrations do not require any custom code.
+Specifying delete rules for the relationships and providing originalName are examples of lightweight migrations.
+Custom migrations are needed when you must run some additional code with your migration.

-Since this operation requires the change to the schema, we must write a migration to perform this action.
-We also must take care of existing duplicate budget records in the database to ensure data integrity.
+Since this operation requires the change to the schema as well as updating the data, we must write a **custom** migration to perform this action.
+A custom migration will take care of any existing duplicate budget records in the database to ensure data integrity.

 Migrations in SwiftData are created using ```VersionedSchema``` protocol.
 You can create different versions of your schema by conforming to ```VersionedSchema``` protocol.
 Below, you can see the implementation of our original schema.